jasonumiker/eks-quickstart-immersion/README.md

 The Horizontal Pod Autoscaler (HPA) will increase or decrease the number of Pods that are running behind a ReplicaSet in response to metrics you specify like CPU.

 The HPA is built in to Kubernetes and EKS - but it requires the metrics-server in order to function which is not.
-We deploy that as part of the Quick Start so that the HPA will work for you.
+The metrics-server is also required for various other things like the `kubectl top` command to work.
+So, we deploy it as part of the Quick Start.

-To demonstrate this working there is a demo provided by Kubernetes described at https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/
+To demonstrate the HPA working there is a demo provided by Kubernetes described at https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/

 Have a look through that page describing the demo and then do it by:
 1. If you are not still in the SSM Session to the Bastion as in the previous section re-open that